EMDR Therapy in Columbus, Ohio

 Who Can EMDR Help?

 Almost anyone.
-EMDR therapy has been used to help people of all ages, races, sexes and backgrounds who are struggling with traumatic experiences.
-It can be used to treat the effects of sexual abuse, rape, domestic violence, car accidents, military combat and many other types of traumatic situations.
+EMDR therapy has been used to help people of all ages, races, sexes and backgrounds who are struggling with traumatic experiences or mental health.
+It can be used to treat the effects of sexual abuse, rape, domestic violence, car accidents, military combat and many other types of traumatic situations and mental health issues.

 How is EMDR therapy different than other therapies?